thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 :::note

-Currently, the Internet Computer mainnet only supports URLs that resolve to IPv6 destinations (i.e., the domain has a `AAAA` DNS record) in HTTP requests.
+Currently, the BigFile mainnet only supports URLs that resolve to IPv6 destinations (i.e., the domain has a `AAAA` DNS record) in HTTP requests.

 :::